zephy0808/django-marketing-toolkit/README.md

 ### Preview

 The `preview` app provides a simple slideshow for users to preview the app.
+It also contains a nice drag and drop UI to sort the slides using [`django-admin-sortable2`](http://django-admin-sortable2.readthedocs.io/en/latest/installation.html)

 1. Add app to `INSTALLED_APPS`: